AuroraMicheli/RandomizedCoupledOscillators/README.md

-# Randomly Coupled Oscillators (RCO)
+# Randomized Oscillators Network (RON)

 This repo is a fork of the repo https://github.com/tk-rusch/coRNN, where the coRNN model was first introduced.
+We extend coRNN to the reservoir computing paradigm and we dub our model Randomized Oscillators Network (RON).

-In this repo, we extend the coRNN model and adapt it to the reservoir computing paradigm.
+Each main file runs RON and all other models on a given dataset.

---no_friction (to use the hcoRNN model)
+``--no_friction`` (to use the hcoRNN model)

---esn --no_friction (to use the RON model)
+``--esn --no_friction`` (to use the RON model)

 Example: to train and test on the Adiac classification tasks, for 5 consecutive times, just type: